grandy0831/CE-Plant-Monitor/README.md

 ---
 >Now let's branch out and do some fun ideas, like create a plant pet based on our plant monitor.
 # Plantpets 🌱🐾
->‼️Important note: this is an unfinished concept project, I will try my best to complete this project, only part of the code can run at present, I am trying to implement the project.<br>

 Welcome to the Plant Pet Project!
 This is a combination of plant monitor features to create a prototype of a fun plant pet.
 The project allows you to interact with your plants, monitor their status and provide care.
+>‼️Important note: this is an unfinished concept project, I will try my best to complete this project, only part of the code can run at present, I am trying to implement the project.<br>

+## Functions and features(Prediction)